OscarAzeem/Courses_Info/pl_sql_udemy_info.md

 ### FORALL AND SAVE EXCEPTIONS
 * Inside a FORALL statement, when finding an error the PL/SQL block will go to the exception section and the block will be ended.
 To bypass this kind of error it's possible to declare a PL/SQL block outside the FOR (instead of FORALL) and deal with each register as one exception.
 For specifically the FORALL statement it's available the SAVE EXCEPTIONS statement, as the example below:
 * **FORALL i IN ename_table.first..ename_table.last SAVE EXCEPTIONS**
+* Using the **SAVE EXCEPTIONS** statement means the server will send the SQL statements one by one (like a simple for)

+## BULK COLLECT INTO
+* It's convenient when you want to insert values from a certain table into a PL/SQL table, but instead of doing the FOR statement you can use the **BULK COLLECT INTO** sentence.
+* Example:
+    * select first_name **bulk collect into** ename_table from ename; -- where ename_table it's a PL/SQL table
+    *

+Instead of doing a for to insert